Fibers of phase tropicalizations: Introduction

 The paper is organized as follows.
 In \cref{sec:fibers} we detail different types of tropicalizations that help clarify the general picture of the hyperbolic degenerations.
 In \cref{sec:prelim} and \cref{sec:composing_init} we introduce the elements of valuation that are needed for the proof of \cref{thm:main}.
 Notably we make extensive use of the graded algebra associated to a valuative pair.
 Additionally, we introduce a similar construction, that we name phase space.
 This is the structure inside which the initial terms of vectors live.
 It is more convenient for our proofs and future applications to establish the formalism in full generality.
 One important property of graded algebras is functoriality.
 Roughly speaking, functoriality allows one to make a change of variables.
 It is the key ingredient in our arguments towards the Kapranov-like theorem.
 Our proof is divided between \cref{sec:lifting} and \cref{sec:layered}.
 More precisely, the first point of \cref{thm:main} is shown in \cref{thm:phase_trop} and the second is contained in \cref{prop:crit_values}.
 We sketch an alternative proof to \cref{thm:phase_trop} in \cref{app:alt_proof} and in \cref{app:diffeo} we detail the proof of \eqref{eq:diffeo} and show how it defines a diffeomorphism between $\mathrm{SL}_2(\C)$ and its non-abelian tropicalization.

+\textbf{Funding.} This work has been supported by a "Peter Beron i NIE" fellowship [KP-06-DB-5] from the Bulgarian Science Fund for the first author, and by the Simons Foundation, grant [SFI-MPS-T-Institutes-00007697], the Ministry of Education and Science of the Republic of Bulgaria, grant [DO1-239/10.12.2024], as well as by the National Science Fund, The Ministry of Education and Science of the Republic of Bulgaria, under contract [KP-06-N92/2] for the second author.

 \textbf{Acknowledgments.} We would like to extend our gratitude to Peter Petrov, Grigory Mikhalkin and Ilia Zharkov for proposing to us this project, their ample support and fruitful discussions.
-The first author was supported by a "Peter Beron i NIE" fellowship [KP-06-DB-5] from the Bulgarian Science Fund.
-The second author gratefully acknowledges the hospitality of IMPA (Rio de Janeiro), where this work was completed during his visit, and is supported by the Simons Foundation, grant SFI-MPS-T-Institutes-00007697, and the Ministry of Education and Science of the Republic of Bulgaria, grant DO1-239/10.12.2024, as well as by the National Science Fund, The Ministry of Education and Science of the Republic of Bulgaria, under contract KP-06-N92/2.
+The second author gratefully acknowledges the hospitality of IMPA (Rio de Janeiro), where this work was completed during his visit.